 § 1131 Definitions.

 a.
-Physical abuse by unnecessarily inflicting pain or injury to a patient or resident.
-This includes but is not limited to, hitting, kicking, punching, slapping or pulling hair.
-When any act constituting physical abuse has been proved, the infliction of pain is assumed.
+Physical abuse. — "Physical abuse" means the unnecessary infliction of pain or injury to a patient or resident.
+"Physical abuse" includes hitting, kicking, punching, slapping, or pulling hair.
+If any act constituting physical abuse has been proven, the infliction of pain is presumed.

 b.
-Sexual abuse which includes, but is not limited to, any sexual contact, sexual penetration, or sexual intercourse, as those terms are defined in § 761 of Title 11, with a patient or resident by an employee or volunteer working at a facility.
-It shall be no defense that the sexual contact, sexual penetration, or sexual intercourse was consensual.
+Sexual abuse. — "Sexual abuse" includes any sexual contact, sexual penetration, or sexual intercourse, as those terms are defined in § 761 of Title 11, with a patient or resident by an employee or volunteer working at a facility.
+It is not a defense that the sexual contact, sexual penetration, or sexual intercourse was consensual.

 a.
-Any facility required to be licensed under this chapter;
+Any facility required to be licensed under this chapter.

 b.
-Any facility operated by or for the State which provides long-term care residential services;
+Any facility operated by or for the State which provides long-term care residential services.

 (7) "High managerial agent" means an officer of a facility or any other agent in a position of comparable authority with respect to the formulation of the policy of the facility or the supervision in a managerial capacity of subordinate employees.